-(1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457.

-- (2) Includes 225,000 Units that the Underwriters have the option to purchase to - (2) Includes 225,000 onlys that the onder in fact that the order in the or excluding any overallotments, at 120% of the Unit Offering Price. - (4) Issuable upon exercise of the Common Stock Purchase Warrants registered hereby at 150% of the Unit Offering Price.
+- Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457. - (2) Includes 225,000 Units that the Underwriters have the option to purchase to cover overallotments, if any. - (3) Issuable upon exercise of a warrant to be granted to the representative of the Underwriters to purchase up to 10% of the Units sold in the Offering, excluding any overallotments, at 120% of the Unit Offering Price.
+(4) Issuable upon exercise of the Common Stock Purchase Warrants registered - (4) Issuable upon exercise of the Common Stock Purchase Warrants registered hereby at 150% of the Unit Offering Price.
 The exercise price of such Common Stock Warrants is estimated solely for the purpose of determining the registration fee.
 An indeterminate number of additional shares of Common Stock are registered hereunder that may be issued, as provided in the Common Stock Purchase Warrants, if provisions in such warrants against dilution become operative.
-No additional registration fee is included for such shares. - (5) Issuable upon exercise of the Common Stock Purchase Warrants which are issuable upon exercise of the warrant to be granted to the representative of the Underwriters to purchase up to 10% of the Units sold in the Offering, excluding any overallotments, at 120% of the Unit Offering Price. -----
+No additional registration fee is included for such shares. - (5) Issuable upon exercise of the Common Stock Purchase Warrants which are issuable upon exercise of the warrant to be granted to the representative of the Underwriters to purchase up to 10% of the Units sold in the Offering, excluding any overallotments, at 120% of the Unit Offering Price.